1Essentially, follow the instructions on the can. Variations:

 June 4, 2016

-Although I use canned curry paste, I included this article to describe how I prepare it.
+Although I use canned curry paste, I created this article to describe how I prepare it.

 - Prep: 45 mins